Accounting Schools in Connecticut

 Top Accounting Firms for Graduates in Connecticut

-The offices of BlumShapiro are not only a top draw for recent graduates in Connecticut, but in the entire northeast region, as BlumShapiro is the largest regional accounting and consulting firm in New England.
+The offices of BlumShapiro are a top draw for recent graduates in Connecticut and the northeast region, as BlumShapiro is the largest regional accounting and consulting firm in New England.
 Every year, BlumShapiro recruits recent college graduates for employment.
 O’Connor Davies, formerly Marien + Company CPAs, is growing after a merger.
 Counted as the Second Fastest Growing Accounting Firm in the Country by Accounting Today, O’Connor Davies is focused on the personal touch and recruitment of the most promising professionals.
 Beers, Hamerman & Company, P.C. is one of the oldest and largest accounting firms based in New Haven, with clients in almost every industry and a growing need for certified professionals.

 How to Become a CPA in Connecticut